OpenCadia/OpenCadia/README.md

 ![email](/email.png)
 and I will try to fix the bug/problem as soon as possible.

 You don't have to, but you are welcome to support me, so I can keep this project running.
-Even better, I can improve it.
-Any amount is helpful. </br>
+Even better, I can improve it.</br>
 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://www.paypal.me/jpoljsak/)

 ## ON THE TO-DO LIST:<br />